Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Methods

 Minimizing the QUBO provides an answer to MCT as if an output of $0$ is achieved then the answer is yes, a coloring exists with no monochromatic triangle.
 If the output is $>1$ then the answer is no, every coloring has a monochromatic triangle.
 Moreover, even if the answer to the MCT is no, minimizing the QUBO will tell you what is the minimum number of monochromatic triangles a coloring of the graph can produce.
 On top of this, minimizing the QUBO also provides the actual coloring which minimizes the number of monochromatic triangles.

-When testing this on D-Wave's LEAP hybrid solver we were able to match the OEIS data for minimum number of monochromatic triangles for a coloring of a complete graph on $n$ vertices \cite{monoOEIS} for graphs with at least $60$ vertices.
-The code was also tested and successful with several non-complete graphs as well.
-The QUBO used to solve the MCT here uses the same idea as one in D-Wave's paper which computed a lower bound for $R(3)$ \cite{DWAVERamsey}.

 Two observations about this QUBO are (1) that it does not use any particular structure from triangles beyond the number of variables and (2) that it is a naturally ``cubic" condition which is really quadratic.
-We will exploit (1) a in the next subsection.
-For (2) we should note that ``cubic" summand used above is not unique in this feature.
+We will exploit (1) in section \ref{ORRT}.
+For (2) we should note that the ``cubic" summand used above is not unique in this feature.
 A sufficient and necessary condition for this to occur is that the sum of the products of the coefficients of the dominant terms is $0$.